gem/oq-python-rpm/README.md

 # oq-python-dist
 Custom Python RPM packages for OpenQuake, supporting RHEL/CentOS 7 and Fedora.
+The corresponding Ubuntu package can be found at https://github.com/gem/oq-python-deb/.

 ## Build